Getting a summons

 - what court you will need to attend

-- your panel and juror name.
+- your panel number.

 Receiving a summons doesn’t mean you will definitely sit on a trial jury.
 However, you must remain available throughout your jury service period to attend court for jury selection (empanelment) if needed.